-5 The term 'client' usually refers to the person or group to which a service is provided, and from whom a payment is issued.
+6 The term 'client' usually refers to the person or group to which a service is provided, and from whom a payment is issued.
 'Client' can therefore be used by some organizations to refer to beneficiaries (recipient of services), and by others to refer to groups or individuals providing payment (funders).
 When referring to upward accountability, we are using the latter understanding of the term.

-- The more we focus on the quality of gender analysis in our reporting, the more we build the capacity of our donors and recipients to understand gender equality outcomes - The more we highlight cost, time, and human resources in our reporting for gender transformative programming, the more effectively we can advocate for longer timelines, larger budgets, etc.
+• The more we highlight cost, time, and human resources in our reporting for gender transformative programming, the more effectively we can advocate for longer timelines, larger budgets, etc.